KEY FACTS

 For some inexplicable reason the Department of Veterans Affairs (DVA) – which is the custodian of our wartime heritage via its agencies – the Australian War Memorial (AWM) and Office of Australian War Graves – was not included in the Joint Understanding.

-Since then the Kokoda Trail has been managed by a Government agency, as an environmental asset, rather than as a tourism asset on a commercial basis.
+Since then the Kokoda Trail has been managed as an environment issue by an aid-funded Government bureaucracy rather than as a tourism enterprise on a commercial basis.
 The military heritage of the trail was relegated.

 Chronology of Facts

-• The PNG Government established the Kokoda Track (Special Purpose) Authority[i] (KTA) as a statutory body for the Kokoda and Koiari Rural Local-level Governments.
+- The PNG Government established the Kokoda Track (Special Purpose) Authority[i] (KTA) as a statutory body for the Kokoda and Koiari Rural Local-level Governments.
 Their primary role was to manage the emerging trekking industry to ensure villages along the trail received a fair share of benefits from it.
-Warren Bartlett, a former Kiap living in PNG, was appointed CEO on a PNG salary of K25,000.
-A part-time assistant was engaged to assist him.
+Warren Bartlett, a former Kiap living in PNG, was appointed CEO on a salary of $12,500 (PNGK25,000).
+A part-time assistant was also engaged.

 2006: